 Note: This is a text about the project work at one of my previous employments.

-These days everybody talks about Agile, Automation, DevOps and Continous (whatever), without truly understanding why things have gone to this direction.
-After all, for many years a software project had a couple of well-known steps that needed to be followed, like:
+These days everybody talks about Agile, Automation, DevOps and Continous (whatever), without truly understanding why things have gone in this direction.
+After all, for many years, a software project had a couple of well-known steps that needed to be followed, like:

 Full, thorough planning at the very beginning and from time to time, before significant milestones;